 - Potential conflicts of interest with the members of the Advisory Boards or the NIMBioS Leadership Team.

-- Problem statement - Clear and concise statement of the research problem to be addressed, why it is important and describe why your background is appropriate to address this.
+- Problem statement - Clear and concise statement of the research problem to be addressed, why it is important, and the approach to be used to address it.
+Include detail on mathematical and biological connections involved, and describe why your background is appropriate to address the problem.
 Include appropriate literature citations.

 - Proposed activities that make use of NIMBioS opportunities to enhance the applicants abilities - include any particular outreach or educational activities planned.
 Applicants should try to identify (if possible) two appropriate local mentors (one more focused on biology and one more focused on mathematics) associated with NIMBioS, the University of Tennessee, Oak Ridge National Laboratory or Great Smoky Mountains National Park.